 - Webinars that you do with your audience, talking about the benefits of a product before the product is revealed.

-Unfortunately, it’s not something that you just get.
-It takes practice (or using a tool like Scriptly).
+Unfortunately, it’s not something that you get.
+It takes practice.

-Now that that’s out of the way, let’s talk about your email copy!
+Now that that’s out, let’s talk about your email copy!

 Writing Solid Email Copy Without Being A Copywriter

-Writing good, clickable email copy follows a specific formula that can be mastered, as long as you start with an end result in mind.
+Writing good, clickable email copy follows a specific formula that can be mastered if you start with a result in mind.

-Your entire email (and the whole autoresponder series that you’re writing to promote a product) needs to accomplish one thing… To get a click to the sales page.
-You want as many people on your list as possible to click through, and sometimes that takes a few emails to do!
+Your entire email (and the autoresponder series you’re writing to promote a product) needs to accomplish one thing… To get a click to the sales page.
+You want as many people on your list as possible to click through; sometimes, that takes a few emails!

 Step 1: Start With The End In Mind